pachyderm/docs/content/latest/reference/pachctl/pachctl_config_import-kube.md

----
-# metadata #
-title:  pachctl config import-kube
+## pachctl config import-kube

-description: "Import a kubernetes context as a Pachyderm context.
-By default the current kubernetes context is used."
+Import a kubernetes context as a Pachyderm context, and set the active Pachyderm context.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - config
-cliGlossary:  c
----

 ### Synopsis